Veckatimest

-Veckatimest (/vɛkəˈtɪmᵻst/) is the third studio album by American rock band Grizzly Bear, released on May 26, 2009, by Warp Records.
+Veckatimest (/vɛkəˈtɪmᵻst/) is the third studio album by the American rock band Grizzly Bear, released on May 26, 2009, by Warp Records.
 The album is named after Veckatimest Island, a small island in Dukes County, Massachusetts.
 Produced by bassist and multi-instrumentalist Chris Taylor, the album entered the US Billboard 200 at #8, selling 33,000 copies in its first week of release.
 By September 2012, the album had sold around 220,000 copies in the US.
-In 2010.
-It was awarded a gold certification from the Independent Music Companies Association which indicated sales of at least 100,000 copies throughout Europe.
+In 2010, it was awarded a gold certification from the Independent Music Companies Association which indicated sales of at least 100,000 copies throughout Europe.

-The album was also included in the 2011 edition of the book 1001 Albums You Must Hear Before You Die.